 So I made these.
 They'll give you light right where you hands are, wherever you move them.
 Wearing one on both arms makes sure there's always enough light on everything, and they're pretty light and comfy.
 I've worn them for hours without noticing.
 And the little arms are adjustable so you can tweak where the light goes.
 Just be careful scratching your nose, they're bright enough they'll hurt if you look into them at close range.

-Skills needed: Basic soldering, hot gluing, wire stripping etc.
+Basic soldering, hot gluing, wire stripping etc. Total cost:

 - 1 Battery holder for 3 AAA batteries.